PasheProject/Pashes.Devs.Site/events/global-dev-con-egde-computing.md

-# Global Dev Connection Webnair on Edge Computing
+# Global Webnair on Edge Computing
 DotConnect is excited to host first Global Dev Connection Webnair on Edge Computing.

+## What is Edge Computing

-## Edge Computing to Address More Real World Challenges
+## Edge Computing to Adapt with New Norm

 With curent panademic situation, digital technologies provide a strong support to continue life as usual where possible.